 The insurance for carbon units remains an emerging market at this time and it is presumed that Buyers will make their own arrangements for managing the risks.
-However, the Agreement provides for the Seller to cooperate, in providing information, where a Buyer seeks to put in place, or may request the Seller to put in place, additional cover relating, for example, to the value of the PCUs or WCUs, with any additional costs of such cover falling to the Buyer.
+However, the Agreement provides for the circumstance where a Buyer may request the Seller include additional cover relating, for example, to the value of the PIUs, with any additional costs of such cover falling to the Buyer.